dhong639/CarsonsVillage_Website-Upgrade/nodejs-postgresql/README.md

-These are test scripts of the PostgreSQL database server using NodeJS with a simple REST API.
+These are test scripts of the PostgreSQL database server using NodeJS and Express with a simple REST API.

 **To set this up on your PC:**
 1. Add these files to your PC